Frequently asked questions :

-Q: What is the Charango?
+QUESTION: What is the charango?

 Q: Are there any Method Books available in English to deepen my studies?